wendellpiez/XMLLunchbox/README.md

 	xmllunchbox
 ```

-Note that as given, this file assumes your container is named `xmllunchbox`: adjust accordingly.
+Note that as given, this command assumes your container is named `xmllunchbox`: adjust accordingly.

 Also, if you are only testing the application and not extending it, you can leave off the volume bindings (or whichever ones you know you do not need).
 We put them in place so that they will be there when needed.

-### Run a shell inside the container to query BaseX
+#### To run a shell inside the container and query BaseX

 The script _lunch-cl.sh_ looks like this: